 I also firmly believe that you should pick your development language purely on business issues.
 Use Ada if the customer mandates it, not for any technical reason, but because it's part of the contract.
 It's always good business to keep the customer happy!
 Use PL/M if, and only if, you must maintain a huge investment in old code.

-I'm thrilled and amazed to see how in a matter of only a few years C has overtaken assembly as the language of choice for embedded systems, yet even now too many programmers continue to work in assembly simply because they know and love it.
+C has overtaken assembly as the language of choice for embedded systems, yet even now too many programmers continue to work in assembly simply because they know and love it.
 Love has no place in business.
 Damn shame, that.
 There are certainly many applications that demand assembly for raw horsepower reasons, but these are fewer each day.
 Even the lowly 8051 has fantastic C compilers that can rival a competent assembly programmer.

 Again, no honest person can say that using C will increase productivity (and thus profits) by a factor of 2, 4 or 5.3.
 We do know, though, that industry convention shows in most cases C programs are completed significantly faster and more accurately than those in assembly.
 This may not have been true even just a few years ago when compilers were not up to par, but it certainly is today.